MattyMags/Advanced-TypeScript-Notes/README.md

 ### General Vocab
 `union` = Multiple typings i.e `string | number | boolean'

 `extends` = We can think of `extends` as `is a kind of`.
-For example, 'Ms. Fluff extends string` is `true` because literal string types are a kind of string.
+For example, `Ms. Fluff extends string` is `true` because literal string types are a kind of string.
 But `number extends string` is false because numbers aren't a kind of string.

 ### RECURSIVE TYPES